Best Covenants for Holy Priests in Shadowlands

-Fleshcraft creates a shield equal to 20-50% of your max health depending on the type and quantity of the corpses you consume.
-Its a long channel which can be difficult to utilize in raiding, especially if heavy movement is involved.
-If there is sufficient downtime then you can create some strong shields to better mitigate heavy burst damage.
+Fleshcraft creates a shield equal to 40% of your max health and reduces damage by 20% when channeling.
+If there is sufficient downtime then you can create some strong shields to better mitigate heavy burst damage or you can channel while a powerful mechanic is going off to protect yourself.

 The chaotic Fae Guardians is the Night Fae Priest Covenant ability.
 It produces three faeries at once that can move to a new target depending on the spell cast.
 Initially they will instantly apply to an ally or enemy that you have selected.
 Targetting an enemy?
 The offensive Faerie will apply to it and the defensive and cooldown reducing faeries will apply to you.
 Target an ally and the offensive Faerie will not apply, while the other two will be applied on your ally.
 With the 9.0.5 changes if you target a friendly with Fae Guardians then the Wrathful Fairy will automatically apply to an enemy, this should be your preferred way of using the ability going forward.

 Flash Heal moves the Faerie that reduces a major cooldown on the target, Power Word: Shield applies 20% damage reduction and Shadow Word: Pain applies the final Faerie that will regen mana if you are actively attacking the enemy.
 The cooldown reduction that Holy receives is toward Divine Hymn which can have some good value, especially if it can net you an extra cast per fight.
 If you are holding Divine Hymn for specific events then this cooldown reduction could be less relevant, but if it can fight in more efficiently then all the better.
 In that case you could reduce the cooldown of a DPS to increase their damage.